speechbrain/speechbrain/recipes/LJSpeech/TTS/README.md

 You can find the pre-trained model with an easy-inference function on [HuggingFace](https://huggingface.co/speechbrain/tts-fastspeech2-ljspeech).

 ### FastSpeech2 with internal alignment
 This recipe allows training FastSpeech2 without forced aligner referring to [One TTS Alignment To Rule Them All](https://arxiv.org/pdf/2108.10447.pdf).
 The alignment can be learnt by an internal alignment network that is added to FastSpeech2.
-This recipe aims to simplify training when using custom data.
+This recipe aims to simplify training when using custom data and provide better alignments for punctuations.

 To run this recipe, please first install the extra-requirements:
 ```